lukso-network/docs/docs/learn/introduction.md

 LUKSO is an L1 EVM-based Blockchain.
 All tools and tutorials for Ethereum also work for LUKSO by default.

-Developers building on LUKSO can write smart contracts in an EVM-based smart contract language like (Solidity, Vyper, etc...), and use existing standards already developed for other Ethereum networks.
+Developers building on LUKSO can write smart contracts in any EVM-based smart contract languages (Solidity, Vyper, etc...), and use existing standards already developed for other Ethereum networks.

 - [Awesome LUKSO, a comprehensive list of awesome LUKSO resources!](https://github.com/lukso-network/awesome-lukso)
 - [What are the main features of LUKSO standards?](../faq/onboarding/lukso-standards.md#what-are-the-main-features-of-lsps)